-In 2017 I had a story published in the NSW Department of Education Magazine, Countdown.
-It’s called Duck Island<strong and is a story about Meg and Freddie who find a duck’s nest under the seat of an old ferry boat.
-The kids work together to save the Duck and her hatchlings from the boat inspector.
+In 2018 I had a story published in the NSW Department of Education Magazine, Countdown.
+It’s called Duck Island and is a story about Meg and Freddie who find a duck’s nest under the seat of an old ferry boat.
+The kids work together to save the duck and her hatchlings from the boat inspector.

 In the subject line type: Backthen Stories.